While you are studying

 Commitment to your research

-It is important that you complete your research project within the standard period of study.
+It is important that you complete your research degree within the standard period of study.
 It provides the preparation and training for a professional career and requires the same commitment to meeting objectives and timescales for the completion of work.
-Full-time postgraduate research students are expected to work on their research project for an average of at least 37 hours per week, the same as a full-time academic post.
+Full-time postgraduate researchers (PGRs) are expected to work on their research project for an average of at least 37.5 hours per week, the same as a full-time academic post.
 This does not include paid work.
-Part-time students are expected to work on their projects for at least 20 hours per week.
+Part-time PGRs are expected to work on their projects for at least 20 hours per week.
 Your work load will inevitably vary throughout the year and should be agreed with your supervisor.
-Additional hours will be necessary when youre approaching a specific deadline such as the submission of a transfer report or thesis.
+Additional hours may be necessary when you’re approaching a specific deadline such as the submission of a transfer report or thesis.

 Responsibilities of postgraduate researchers